lysmarine/lysmarine_gen/README.md

 * Import CloudSmith key into circleci project settings (via env variable)
 * After circleci build completes it will create and upload image to cloudsmith
 * You can burn this image using RaspberryPi imager to SD card and use that SD card to boot your raspberry Pi
+* You can edit files inside install-scripts directory push them into github and customize your image.

 # Contributors & Testers